swcarpentry/shell-novice/episodes/03-create.md

 {: .bash}

 Further,
-`ls` with a filename or directory name as a parameter only lists that file or directory.
+`ls` with a filename or directory name as an argument only lists that file or directory.
 We can use this to see that `quotes.txt` is still in our current directory:

 ~~~